Pylons/pyramid/docs/narr/viewconfig.rst

 View configuration is performed in one of two ways:

-- by running a :term:`scan` against application source code which has a :class:`pyramid.view.view_config` decorator attached to a Python object as per :ref:`mapping_views_using_a_decorator_section`.
+- By running a :term:`scan` against application source code which has a :class:`pyramid.view.view_config` decorator attached to a Python object as per :ref:`mapping_views_using_a_decorator_section`.

-- by using the :meth:`pyramid.config.Configurator.add_view` method as per :ref:`mapping_views_using_imperative_config_section`.
+- By using the :meth:`pyramid.config.Configurator.add_view` method as per :ref:`mapping_views_using_imperative_config_section`.

 .. index::